insure logo

 Quality Verified

 Group life insurance is a benefit usually offered by employers at very low cost.
-While coverage is inexpensive, it shouldn’t be your only life insurance.
+While coverage is inexpensive, in many cases it shouldn’t be your only life insurance.
 Instead, group life insurance should be used to supplement an individual life insurance policy.

-Read on to learn more about group life insurance’s limitations and why it doesn’t offer the robust coverage you need.
+Read on to learn more about group life insurance’s limitations and why it may not offer the coverage you need.

 You can easily lose the coverage